majdalkilany/Leaderboard-/README.md

 - [⭐️ Show your support](#support)
 - [🙏 Acknowledgements](#acknowledgements)

-# 📖 Mobile First Project <a name="about-project"></a>
+# 📖 Leaderboard <a name="about-project"></a>

-In this project I created a nice to-do-list app to track my daily tasks
+- leaderBoard website displays scores submitted by different players.
+It also allows you to submit your score.
+All data is preserved

 ## 🛠 Built With <a name="built-with"></a>